We are trialling a new way to use grass cuttings to generate energy and reduce the council’s carbon footprint.

 We are using new machinery to cut and collect grass from selected green spaces and highway verges we manage, where we would normally leave the cuttings on the ground.

-The number of cuts will also be reduced from typically 8-10 times a year to 4-5 times.
+The number of cuts will also be reduced from typically 8 to 10 times a year to 4 to 5 times.

 The cut grass will be mixed with the household food waste already collected by our waste services and taken to the energy-from-waste plant in Avonmouth.
 Using a process called anaerobic digestion the mixture then gets converted into biogas, biomethane or biochar.